coldclimate/theapproachablegeek.co.uk/content/project/lofi-photography.md

 ![The original image](/images/solarcans/solarcan-original.jpg "original can")
 ![After being solarized](/images/solarcans/solarcan-original-coloured.jpg "original can solarized")

+### Lockdown can

 I left a can attached to a tree for 16 months, from January 2020 until April 2021 (thanks lockdown!).
 It must have slipped at some point, leading to the gap in the arcs.

 ![16 month exposure](/images/solarcans/farm-2020-2021-coloured.jpg "16 months of exposure")